 - connecting supply chains to landscapes and initiatives to strengthen their sustainability

-- supporting sustainable livelihoods for people living and working in forest landscapes
+- supporting sustainable livelihoods for people living and working in forest landscapes.

 Partnerships play a key role in WWF's efforts to influence the course of conservation.
 Among WWF´s partnership approaches are engagements with businesses who have the greatest potential to reduce the most pressing threats to the diversity of life on Earth and together find solutions to conservation challenges such as deforestation, forest deterioration and degradation, food and water scarcity and climate change.

-WWF works together with IKEA to promote responsible forest management, good governance, and transparency in timber product trade.
+- IKEA, to promote responsible forest management, good governance, and transparency in timber product trade.

 - The Mondi Group, to promote environmental stewardship in the packaging and paper sector.

 - HP Inc., to address the impacts on forests from printing with HP printers.
 Together, WWF and HP are restoring, protecting, and improving the management of nearly 1 million acres of forest landscapes.
 The WWF-HP partnership will also help combat climate change and nature loss through investments in high-integrity nature-based solutions.

 The changes we want to see in the world can only come about through the efforts of many actors.
 WWF engages with innovative companies and organisations that are making sustainability a top priority.